updated Fri, 01 Aug 2014 23:30:21 -0700

-A roadie is someone who works for a band on tour.
+A roadie is a person who works for a band on tour.
 One of the road crew, including tour managers, production managers, stage managers, front of house or monitor engineers, guitar, bass, keyboard or drum technicians (techs), lighting designers, pyrotechnicians, security/bodyguards, truck drivers, merchandise crew and caterers, and more.

-The term "Roadie" used to bring to mind an image of a large, probably smelly, usually hairy, and possibly drunk man hauling road cases and groupies around.
+The term "Roadie" used to conjure up an image of a large, probably smelly, usually hairy, and possibly drunk man hauling road cases and groupies around.
 Nowadays, while these types are still to be found, the road crew are usually skilled or specialized technicians, and many are female.
 They still work very hard, for long hours, and are often underpaid because labels and management don't always see it as a real job.

-Life on the road is hard.
-Living on a bus with 10 or more other people is cramped with little privacy.
+Life on the road can be gruelling.
+Living on a bus with 10 or more other crew and musicians is cramped with little privacy.
 It can get unpleasant if hygiene isn't a priority for everyone.
 Days are long, with much mental and physical exertion.
-Being away from home for extended periods is the norm, and there is lots of travelling.
+Being away from home for extended periods is normal, and there is lots of travelling.
 Make sure you collect the air miles!

 Road crew quotes: